sumitgundawar/Chat_App/README.md

 ##Backend:

-Open the terminal and navigate to the backend directory. cd backend
+1. Open the terminal and navigate to the backend directory. <br>cd backend

-Start the NodeJS server. npm run start
+2. Start the NodeJS server. <br>npm run start

-Stop the server by pressing ctrl + c.
+3. Stop the server by pressing ctrl + c.

 ##Frontend:

-Open a new terminal window and navigate to the frontend directory. cd frontend
+1. Open a new terminal window and navigate to the frontend directory. <br>cd frontend

-Start the Vite project with React. npm run dev
+2. Start the Vite project with React. <br>npm run dev

-Stop the server by entering q and pressing enter.
+3. Stop the server by entering q and pressing enter.

 ##ChatEngine Integration This Chat App currently uses the free trial account for ChatEngine, which provides a 30-day trial period with a 14-day chat history.
 For a full-scale commercial project, you will need to purchase the appropriate ChatEngine plan.
 Explore more about ChatEngine here.